FoundryApp/foundry-cli/README.md

 The field `firestore` gives you an option to have a separate Firestore database from your production Firestore database.
 This separate Firestore is an emulated Firestore database that lives in your cloud environment for the duration of your session. <br/>

 The `firestore` field expects an array of collections.
-You have two options how to fill an emulated Firestore database.
+You have two options on how to fill an emulated Firestore database.

 1. Specify documents directly with JSON strings<br/>
 ```yaml